Bernard de La Villardière: Radio career

 In 1994, he participates at the creation of the French news channel LCI where he presents the news and the Journal du monde.
 In 1998, he joins the redaction service of Europe 1 as a chief editor and presenter in the morning.

 Television career

 In September 1998, Bernard de La Villardière joined the channel M6 to host Zone Interdite, the television program about society broadcast on Sunday created by Patrick de Carolis.
 From 2001 to 2005, he presents during the same period Ça me révolte on the same channel.

-Since 2005, he presents on the same channel Enquête exclusive on Sunday during the second part of the evening, a program about political, economical, social and cultural issues.
+Since 2005, he presents on the same channel Enquête exclusive on Sunday during the second part of the evening, a program about political, economic, social and cultural issues.
 He did in May 2007 an enquiry about the War in Darfur going over there with journalist Mélissa Theuriau, who succeeded him at Zone Interdite.
 The program was then broadcast in July 2007 on M6 at Zone Interdite.